DetailsRegistration and course data is available on the TISS site.

 A free course scriptum that gives a detailed explanation of the mathematical foundations of Global Illumination.

-- Unit 02 - The Rendering Equation and Ray Tracing (Károly Zsolnai-Fehér) - This lecture is now finalized for 2018.
+- Unit 02 - The Rendering Equation and Ray Tracing (Károly Zsolnai-Fehér)

-- Unit 03 - Global Illumination and Path Tracing (Károly Zsolnai-Fehér) - This lecture is now finalized for 2018.
+- Unit 03 - Global Illumination and Path Tracing (Károly Zsolnai-Fehér)

 - Unit 04 - Part 01 - Spatial Acceleration Structures (Thomas Auzinger)